lmiller1990/vue-testing-handbook/src/v3/testing-emitted-events.md

 Using `call` can be useful in situations where you have some heavy processing in lifecycle methods like `created` and `mounted` that you don't want to execute.
 Since you don't mount the component, the lifecycle methods are never called.
 It can also be useful when you want to manipulate the `this` context in a specific manner.

+Generally, you don't want to call the method manually like we are doing here - if your component emits an event when a button is clicked, then you probably want to do `wrapper.find('button').click()` instead.
+This article is just to demonstrate some other techniques.

 ## Conclusion

 - the `emitted` API from `vue-test-utils` is used to make assertions against emitted events